eic/tutorial-geometry-development-using-dd4hep/_episodes/03-modifying-geometry.md

 > Exercise:
-> - Create and chackout a new branch forked from the main branch.
+> - Create and chackout a new branch forked from the 25.08.0 branch.
 > - Add a new configuration parameter into `compact/tracking/vertex_barrel.xml`
 > - Add code to `src/BarrelTrackerWithFrame_geo.cpp` which will read the new parameter and a print statement to display its value to the terminal.
 > - Recompile and rerun the `dd_web_display` step using `epic_vertex_only.xml` to verify that the printout statement has been added.